Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Introduction

+Inspired by the successful application of the point-kick model to a DBA-based compressor \cite{Zhang:2023cgl}, this paper uses the same model to calculate the CSR effect for a chicane bunch compressor.
+However, due to the accumulation of the CSR effect at the chicane exit and the bunch length variation during compression, the theoretical design of a CSR-immune chicane is much more difficult.
+In this respect, the point-kick model \cite{Jiao:2014gja} can greatly simplify the CSR effect and compression process.
+This allows us to derive analytical CSR cancellation conditions for the chicane bunch compressor with the aid of the point-kick model.

+The purpose of this paper is to conduct a four-bend chicane, which consists of four dipoles separated by three drifts.
+It is assumed that the four bending angles and three drift lengths are free variables.
+Indeed, these variables are not completely free, as they must satisfy the achromatic condition, CSR cancellation conditions, and ensure that the beam returns to its horizontal trajectory (called ``beam collinear condition").

-For simplicity, four assumptions are adopted.
+For the sake of simplicity, we adopt four assumptions.
 We refer to the assumptions in the theoretical analysis in \cite{Zhang:2023cgl} for a review.
 First, we assume an electron bunch of Gaussian temporal distribution.
 Second, we assume a linear compression process during the electron bunch passing through the RF cavity and the chicane.
 Third, the analysis of the one-dimensional CSR physical model is restricted to the steady-state regime and in free space without beam pipe shielding, and for the moment excludes other effects such as transient CSR and space charge effects.
 Lastly, we ignore the influence of the conducting walls of the vacuum chamber.
-In this paper, we do not consider these assumptions further and concentrate exclusively on the CSR effect in bunch compression.
+In this paper, we do not explore these assumptions any further and concentrate exclusively on the CSR effect in bunch compression.